hougaard/albuild-opensource/README.md

 # ALBuild Translation Administration

-The admin tool enables you to perform maintanence operations on the translation database, such as:
+The admin tool enables you to perform maintenance operations on the translation database, such as:

 * Edit specific entries
 * Bulk import from XLF files